Sv443-Network/UserUtils/.changeset/rude-garlics-impress.md

 "@sv443-network/userutils": patch
 ---

-Replaced most occurrences of `HTMLElement` with `Element` for better compatibility
+Replaced most occurrences of `HTMLElement` in the docs with `Element` for better compatibility